MicrosoftDocs/SupportArticles-docs/support/browsers/using-ftp-wininet-apis-in-vb.md

 ---
 # How to use FTP WinInet APIs in Visual Basic with SimpleFtp

+This article provides the sample file that demonstrates how to use WinInet FTP APIs in a Visual Basic (VB) application.

-_Original product version:_ &nbsp; Internet Explore
+_Original product version:_ &nbsp; Internet Explorer
 _Original KB date:_ &nbsp; 08/07/2012
 _Original KB number:_ &nbsp; 195653

-This article provides the sample file that demonstrates how to use WinInet FTP APIs in a Visual Basic (VB) application.

 ## More Information